 |TechInsurance||Best Startup D&O||Focused on ensuring tech companies have the right insurance for their risk||Can access your proof of insurance 24/7||8 a.m. to 5:30 p.m.
 CT|

-Directors and officers insurance is a type of insurance policy bought by companies and nonprofits to covers those who serve as directors or officers for nonprofits or companies in the event of civil or criminal litigation against them for actions taken on behalf of the company.
-If they are sued, the D&O coverage will pay for their legal fees and settlements and/or judgments resulting from those lawsuits.
+Directors and officers (D&O) insurance is a type of insurance policy that companies and nonprofits use to cover their leaders should civil or criminal litigation be brought against them for the execution of their fiduciary responsibilities.
+If they are sued, the D&O coverage will pay for their legal fees and settlements and/or judgments resulting from these lawsuits.

-This can include liability claims and regulatory investigations, but D&O insurance generally doesn’t cover things like fraud, illegal profits, and criminal activity.
+Typically, this coverage includes liability claims and regulatory investigations but not fraud, illegal profits, and criminal activity.

 What Is the Difference Between D&O Insurance and E&O Insurance?

-Directors and officers insurance covers the individual directors and officers from personal liability if they are sued because of their involvement in a company or nonprofit as directors and officers.
-Errors and omissions (E&O) insurance or professional liability insurance covers the business from lawsuits for professional malpractice and other alleged malfeasance committed by those working for the business.
+Errors and omissions (E&O) insurance, or professional liability insurance, covers the entity from lawsuits for professional malpractice and other alleged malfeasance committed by those working for the business.

 When Does a Business Need D&O Insurance?

-All businesses and nonprofits that have directors and officers should have D&O insurance to protect those directors and officers from personal liability for actions undertaken on behalf of the business or organization.
-It is also often crucial to ensure you can recruit the best directors and officers to serve your organization.
+All businesses and nonprofits that have directors and officers should have D&O insurance to protect those executives from personal liability related to the execution of their fiduciary responsibilities.
+This insurance also helps businesses and organizations recruit and retain the best directors and officers.

 We researched around 10 companies that offer D&O insurance looking closely at which companies offered policies aimed at companies or organizations that frequently purchase directors and officers insurance.
 We then narrowed down our choices to the best options for each kind of business.
 When comparing D&O insurance, we took into account things like the types of coverage offered, whether it was designed for the specific risks of each industry, the ease of taking out a policy, customer service ratings, and a company’s reputation.